sashaNull/OverTheWire-Bandit-Writeup/README.md

 You'll see the "spaces in this filename" file after running a **ls** command to examine the files in the directory.
 You will encounter issues if you **cat** the file directly.

 Either use a backslash before each space or write the full file name as a string.
 As an example:
 1. Adding backslash before each space:    bandit2@bandit:~$ cat spaces\ in\ this\ filename
 2. Adding double quote:                   bandit2@bandit:~$ cat "spaces in this filename"

+When can also use tab completion by pressing tab, which makes the program automatically fills in partially typed commands.

 ### Summary
 ```